Megavitamin-B6 syndrome

-Megavitamin-B_{6} syndrome, also known as hypervitaminosis B_{6}, vitamin B_{6} toxicity, and vitamin B_{6} excess, (Note: While megavitamin-B_{6} syndrome, hypervitaminosis B_{6}, vitamin B_{6} toxicity and vitamin B_{6} excess are officially recognized, megavitamin-B_{6} syndrome is the ICD-10 name.
-Before the adoption of a recognized standard, ad-hoc terms for this appear in literature, often vitamin B_{6} and its most common supplemental vitamer, pyridoxine, are used interchangeably.
-Some other terms include vitamin B_{6} overdose, pyridoxine abuse, pyridoxine megavitamosis, pyridoxine poisoning, and pyridoxine neuropathy.) is a medical condition characterized by adverse effects resulting from excessive intake of vitamin B_{6}.
-Primarily affecting the nervous system, this syndrome manifests through symptoms such as peripheral sensory neuropathy, characterized by numbness, tingling, and burning sensations in the limbs.
-The condition is usually triggered by chronic dietary supplementation of vitamin B_{6} but can also result from acute over-dosages, whether orally or parenterally.
+Megavitamin-B_{6} syndrome is a collection of symptoms that can result from chronic supplementation, or acute overdose, of vitamin B_{6}.
+While it is also known as hypervitaminosis B_{6}, vitamin B_{6} toxicity and vitamin B_{6} excess, megavitamin-b6 syndrome is the name used in the Tenth Revision of the International Classification of Diseases, ICD-10.
+(Note: While megavitamin-B_{6} syndrome, hypervitaminosis B_{6}, vitamin B_{6} toxicity and vitamin B_{6} excess are officially recognized, terms for this in literate vary.
+Often vitamin B_{6} and its most common supplemental vitamer, pyridoxine, are used interchangeably.
+Some other terms include vitamin B_{6} overdose, pyridoxine abuse, pyridoxine megavitamosis, pyridoxine poisoning, and pyridoxine neuropathy.)

 The syndrome is notable not only for its impact on peripheral nerve function but also because of its generally, but not always, reversible nature upon cessation of vitamin B_{6} intake.
 Usually, but not always, cases resolve within six months after stopping the vitamin B_{6} supplementation, although some symptoms can intensify briefly after cessation—a phenomenon known as "coasting."
 Diagnosis typically involves serum tests to measure elevated levels of vitamin B_{6}, along with nerve conduction studies and other neurodiagnostic evaluations.

-This condition underscores the importance of moderation in the use of dietary supplements, highlighting that even substances generally safe at recommended dosages can lead to serious health issues if taken excessively.
-The United States Institute of Medicine set a safe adult upper limit (UL) at 100 mg/day in 1998 and has not revised that downward despite several other national agencies setting lower ULs, the most recent being the European Food Safety Authority revising its adult UL to 12 mg/day in 2023 (see table).
+The condition shows that a substance safe at recommended dosages can cause serious harm when taken in excess.